 On Nov.
 18, 2021 the Coyotes made a presentation to the Phoenix Aviation Advisory Board.

-While the City of Phoenix Aviation Department has questions about several items in the Nov.
+While the City of Phoenix Aviation Department had questions about several items in the Nov.
 9 letter and the Nov.
-18 presentation, technical meetings will be taking place in an effort to resolve remaining concerns.
+18 presentation, technical meetings were scheduled in an effort to resolve remaining concerns.

 On April 6, 2022, the Director of Aviation Services was copied on a letter the FAA sent to the City of Tempe dated April 1, 2022 regarding the proposed Rio Salado Project.
 Please see Enclosure 1, an illustration of the proposed TED site PHX.

 On April 8, the Coyotes responded to the FAA’s letter, with this correspondence.